Wagse5/flappybird/README.md

 +- Created AutoConfig.js to automatically find optimal game configurations +- Updated FlappyBird.js to use optimized configurations +- Initialized Git repository for version control
++- Fixed FlappyBird component and updated tests to match new structure